TNT-JEFFERSON/TERRENEITOR/README.md

 - `Videos`: contains links to our Youtube videos which show how our previous attempts turn out and function, and also how the final robot completes the challenges and more.
 - `Models`: contains all the 3D printed models we used throught our journey.
 - `Build`: contains all the lego pieces, arduino components, and materials used in the final robot.
-- `Strategy`: contains the strategy our robot, Terreneitor, will use to complete the WRO 2024 challenges successfully.

 ## Materials and components